 19.1.4 Sight screens shall be provided at both ends of all grounds.
+Size of Sight Screen shall be 60' X 20'.
 Advertising shall be permitted on the sight screen behind the striker, providing it is removed for the subsequent over from that end.